Maxxus220/linked_list_vs_array_vs_arraylist/README.md

 the Array/ArrayList is much faster despite the extra work of copying data over.

 ## Usage
 This project is built using CMake.
-To build the project you must have CMake and installed.
+To build the project you must have CMake installed.
 You can build the project with these commands (assuming Unix Makefile generation).<br/>
 ```
 mkdir build